teamitmivhs/work-order/README.md

   - Click "Confirm"
   ↓
   Status changes: "Pending" → "On Progress"
-  Technician status: "Stand By" → "On Job"
+  IT Team status: "Stand By" → "On Job"
 ```

 ### **3. Work in Progress (Executing Job)**